 North American Forest Technician Honorary for Superior Academic Achievement Award

 AAS in Forest Management Technology

 BS in Business Management

 Hugh has varied work experience ranging from vessel operation management on the Gulf Coast to non-profit work focused on youth mentoring in rural New England.
-After relocating to North Carolina, Hugh acted upon his dream of pursuing a career in natural resource management.
-He earned a Forestry Management Technology degree from Haywood Community College in May of 2017, and he is thrilled to begin a career in urban forestry and arboriculture with RTS.
+After relocating to North Carolina, Hugh acted upon his dream of pursuing a career in natural resource management by earning a Forestry Management Technology degree from Haywood Community College.
+And he is thrilled to begin a career in urban forestry and arboriculture with RTS.
 In his free time, Hugh enjoys hiking, playing disc golf, kayaking, and spending time with his wife, Libbie, and their dog and two cats.